Skip to content

 ➡ Mesotherapy is a debated medical process where supplementary medications are injected directly into your scalp’s innermost layer.

-➡ Although the clinical studies are limited, Mesotherapy shows great effectiveness due to its healthy ingredients such as dutasteride, biotin, vitamins, and minerals.
+➡ Although the clinical studies are limited, Mesotherapy shows great effectiveness due to its healthy ingredients such as Dutasteride, biotin, vitamins, and minerals.

 ➡ Similarly, its documented side effects are hard to determine and contain many possibilities.
+However, there have been an increasing number of studies in recent years that define some of them.

 There are various methods and practices for promoting hair growth and stopping hair loss.